-What to consider when outsourcing to the Philippines in 2017
+What to consider when outsourcing to the Philippines

 The Philippines has become one of the top global hubs for outsourcing, and for good reason.

-Many studies have rated the Philippines first in client satisfaction, in terms of both cost and performance.
+Many studies have rated the country first in client satisfaction, in terms of both cost and performance.
 The World Bank also estimates that the country’s revenues from the BPO industry could grow to more than $50 billion and provide 2.6 million more jobs by 2020.

 A young population, a growing economy and a large pool of English speakers are some of the key factors companies looking to outsource should be excited about.
 In fact, the Philippines is one of the world's largest English-speaking nations with a 95% literacy rate.
 However, it’s important to understand how the political, cultural and economic landscape of the Philippines is evolving before setting up shop in this Southeast Asian archipelago.

 For those looking at the Philippines as a potential offshore outsourcing destination, here are some of the key things to consider from the experts with boots on the ground in the region.

 The political landscape in both the United States and the Philippines have led to some uncertainty about the future of U.S. outsourcing in the country.
 “Gone are the days of strictly evaluating a location based on its cost,” advises Scott Wilson, consultant and co-author of The Black Book of Outsourcing.
 “Today, companies looking to outsource consider the locations’ environmental, political, social and economic health all part of a sound outsourcing strategy.”

 U.S. political powers have indicated the possibility of taxing companies that outsource offshore, while many are concerned with the stability of President Duterte’s leadership in the Philippines.
 But it’s also important to separate real policy from political rhetoric in both countries, say some experts.